 The Irish Franciscans

 The Irish Franciscan Province was established in 1230.
 For nearly 800 years, the Irish friars have striven to live the Gospel of Jesus Christ following the example of Francis of Assisi, ministering to people throughout Ireland and overseas.
 The vision of St Francis was a simple one: he saw himself as living in a universe that reflected the beauty of God, sharing it with other creatures who he regarded as his brothers and sisters.
 The Franciscans devote their lives to the search for God in prayer, simplicity, brotherhood and service to others.www.franciscans.ie

 Formerly of IMAGE Publications (and entertainment.ie, where she was the Editor), Caroline Foran is now a freelance lifestyle journalist working in Dublin, and also runs her own digital publishing venture, GAFFInteriors.ie.
 Prior to her career in media, she obtained a degree in Communications and a Masters in Film & TV, both from DCU.
-Her first book, Owning It: Your Bullsh*-Free Guide to Living with Anxiety, is a No.1 bestseller in Ireland.
-The Confidence Kit is her second book.
+She is the author of Owning It and The Confidence Kit, both Irish bestsellers.

 Anthony Foley was born in 1973 and has become one of Munsters most-enduring and most-loved rugby players.
 He has captained his province and country and led Munster to European glory in 2006.
 He announced his retirement from the game in January 2008.
 He is married with two children and lives in County Clare.